mojaveexpressguide/mojaveexpressguide.github.io/docs/Appendix/Known Issues.md

 ---

+**Desert Headscarf with Mask** - For some reason picking this item up off of the floor/from an npc will cause the game to crash.
+Seems to be related to B42 Loot (working on a fix).
+You can just disable then re-enable the mod.

 **KARPSOL armours clipping** - These have been fixed as best as possible but its not perfect, weapon based fNearDistance can help with this.

 **B42 Bows and KARPSOL:** - If you decide to add B42 Bows to the game, when an npc or yourself has both a bow and a poncho equipped the game will crash.